Higher-rank instantons sheaves on Fano threefolds: Instantons on Fano threefolds of odd index

 \begin{proposition} Let $X$ be a Fano threefold of index one and such that $-K_X$ is very ample.
 Moreover, assume that $X$ is not contained in a singular quadric for $g=4$.
-Then, for all $k\ge 0 $, there exists a $(1,k)$-instanton bundle $E$ satisfying the following: \begin{enumerate}[label=\roman*)] \item $E$ is $\mu$-stable and unobstructed; \item for a sufficiently general smooth rational curve $R_d\subset X$, of degree $d\in\{1,2\}$, we have $H^1(E|_{R_d})=0$. \end{enumerate} If $g=4$ and $X$ is contained in a singular quadric the same statement holds $\forall\: k\ge 1$. \end{proposition} \begin{proof} We prove the result by induction on $k$.
-We know from Theorem \ref{thm:index1-rank2} the existence of a $(1,k)$ instanton satisfying \ref{prop-i} for $k\in \{0,1\}$ except for the case where $g=4$ and $X$ is contained in a singular quadric, in which case the result holds for $k\in\{1,2\}$.
-A $(1,k)$ instanton as just described is always a 't Hooft instanton (indeed $\chi(E(1))>0$) and fits therefore in a short exact sequence:
+Then, for all $k\ge 0$, there exists a $(1,k)$-instanton bundle $E$ satisfying the following: \begin{enumerate}[label=\roman*)] \item $E$ is slope-stable and unobstructed; \item for a sufficiently general smooth rational curve $R_d\subset X$, of degree $d\in\{1,2\}$, we have $H^1(E|_{R_d})=0$. \end{enumerate} If $g=4$ and $X$ is contained in a singular quadric the same statement holds for all $k\ge 1$. \end{proposition} \begin{proof} We prove the result by induction on $k$.
+We know from Theorem \ref{thm:index1-rank2} the existence of a $(1,k)$-instanton satisfying \ref{prop-i} for $k\in \{0,1\}$ except for the case where $g=4$ and $X$ is contained in a singular quadric, in which case the result holds for $k\in\{1,2\}$.
+A $(1,k)$-instanton as just described is always a 't Hooft instanton, as $\chi(E(1))>0$ and $h^2(E(1))=0$.
+Thus, it fits in a short exact sequence:

 for $C$ a l.c.i. elliptic curve on $X$ of degree $m_g+k$.